 The best option for those with a poor credit score is to use a secured personal loan from one of our trusted partners to purchase their new equipment.
-This allows them to pay off the entire amount over several months without worrying about making monthly payments on high-interest rates.
+This allows them to pay off the entire amount over several months without worrying about making monthly payments at high-interest rates.

 Farmer’s have been doing this for centuries.
 They know that it takes hard work, patience, and persistence to make a good crop.
 So why not try?

-Tractor & Heavy Equipment Loans For Bad Credit in [month] [year]
+Tractor & Heavy Equipment Loans For Bad Credit

 Agricultural credit services are designed specifically for farmers who want to make purchases related to farming operations.
 These include tractors, combines, sprayers, fertilizer applicators, grain bins, feed grinders, hay balers, etc.

-Farm Equipment Loans: Understanding Your Loan Term Options in
+Farm Equipment Loans: Understanding Your Loan Term Options in San Diego

 Others focus exclusively on offering to finance specific makes and models of tractors.
 Still, others cater to both needs.